 - How can a CAMHS waiting room or clinic room make visiting CAMHS feel more supportive, welcoming and relaxing?

 Just three of the questions that will be answered at this Twilight event hosted by our Scottish Branch.
+Learn more about what the branch has to offer in this podcast with Branch Chair Dan Johnson as he discusses Trauma and ACE’s.

 Quick links about the event